Sponsoring website: Emergency Boot CD

 exit

 There are executables for Linux, MS-DOS and for all versions of Windows® (Win9x thru XP/2003) available!
-This program can do much more than PQ's MBRUTIL (see next item); especially since it's not limited to just the first HDD as MBRUTIL is.
-Here are only some of its functions (Command Prompt style):
+Here are some of its functions (Command Prompt style):

 MBRWiz - Version 1.52 for Windows XP/2K/PE November 13, 2003